 First, there are a few things you should know about this shipping service:

 - This is a slower service.
-Typical transit times are 2-7 days.
+Typical transit times are 2-6 days.
 The extra time is accounted for in the consolidation process mentioned previously.
+The average transit time is 3.5 days per package.

 - This is a domestic only service.
 International shipments still have to go a different service